kahnchana/svt/README.md

-# svt
+# Self-Supervised Video Transformer

-Self-Supervised Video Transformer
+Under construction.
+Code will be updated soon.